 - Radiofrequency (RF) and VenaSeal (glue) closure of the saphenous vein.

 - Sclerotherapy including foam sclerotherapy for spider veins and underlying blue reticular veins.

 - Microphlebectomy of large varicose veins.

-- Treatment of hand, arm, and chest veins.
+- Treatment of face and breast veins.

 - VeinGogh thermocoagulation of small red facial (thread) veins.